 Staying Positive

-- I journaled on what I envisioned and hoped for my labor and birth experience while still remaining open and calm about childbirth being variable.
+I journaled on what I envisioned and hoped for my labor and birth experience.
+I still remained open and calm about childbirth being variable.

 Pelvic Floor Exercises

-- I focused on contraction, relaxation, and lengthening with breathing to prepare for labor and pushing. **If you’re not sure what I’m talking about, check out my pelvic floor physical therapy book series, Your Best Pregnancy Ever or schedule an online session via the button below.
+I focused on contraction, relaxation, and lengthening with breathing to prepare for labor and pushing. *If you’re not sure what I’m talking about, check out my pelvic floor physical therapy book series, Your Best Pregnancy Ever.

 Closing Thoughts